deepdimick/ai-certification-portfolio/fashion-mnist-classifier-cnn/readme.md

 ### Run

-Open `FashionMNISTProject-Complete_2.ipynb` in Jupyter and execute all cells sequentially.
+Open `fashion_mnist_classification.ipynb` in Jupyter and execute all cells sequentially.

 ## Model Architecture